Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Methods

 \subsection{Performance measures and statistical analysis}

 The predictive performance of the obtained classifiers was measured by the AUROC determined with the test set.
 The AUROC CI was estimated by bootstrapping for 1,000 iterations over the test set.
 Specifically, in each iteration, an AUROC was calculated for a random subset comprised of 250 non-HF examples and 250 HF examples, resulting in a total of $500$ examples from the test set.
+An analogous bootstrap procedure was applied to the external validation cohort as well.
 The statistical significance between two classifiers was obtained using a Student's t-test between the bootstrapped test set distributions.
 To compare and evaluate the statistical significance between two Kaplan-Meier curves, the logrank test was applied using the lifelines~\cite{Davidson-Pilon2019Lifelines:Python} version 0.27.8.
 For all statistical tests, significance was set at \textit{p}-value $<0.05$.
 For all CIs, the confidence level was determined at $95\%$.
+Additionally, an AF-absent subgroup analysis was conducted on the test set; all recordings from patients with a prior documented EMR diagnosis of AF or flutter were strictly excluded.